javaparser/javaparser/readme.md

 ```

 If you modify the code of the AST nodes, specifically if you add or remove fields or node classes,
-a lot of stuff needs to be rebuilt.
+the code generators will update a lot of code for you.
 The `run_metamodel_generator.sh` script will rebuild the metamodel,
 which is used by the code generators which are run by `run_core_generators.sh`
 Make sure that `javaparser-core` at least compiles before you run these.